ClementWalter/cairo_native/README.md

 🚧 `cairo-native` is still being built therefore API breaking changes might happen often so use it at your own risk. 🚧

-For versions under `1.0` `cargo` doesn't comply with [semver](https://semver.org/), so we advise to pin the version the version you use.
+For versions under `1.0` `cargo` doesn't comply with [semver](https://semver.org/), so we advise to pin the version you use.
 This can be done by adding `cairo-native = "0.1.0"` to your Cargo.toml

 ## Implemented Library Functions